1.0 Revision History

 Computing and network resources include both wired and wireless

 Network access includes connecting to the Northern Arizona University

 network on campus, through a university modem pool, remote computer lab, or

 Student workers and temporary employees are considered staff for the

 purposes of this policy and must adhere to its provisions.

-Strong passwords are those that use at least eight characters, includes
+Strong passwords are those that use at least seven characters, includes

 a combination of letters, numbers, and symbols and is easy for you to remember,